Ouphix/synchro-psychotherapies/steps2.md

 ![](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/Monrado/Data/images/plots/Birth%20places.jpg)

+Sex of the child

 ![](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/Monrado/Data/images/plots/sex.jpg)

 ##### Attachment style

 Attachment theory is a psychological model that tries to describe the dynamics of short and long-term relationships between humans.

-The Attachment Style Interview for Adolescents (ASI-AD) seems to be user-friendly, transparent and reliable measure?

-It offers the adolescent the opportunity to talk about their recent life events, their close relationships (with parents and friends), their support networks and how they feel about getting close to others.
-(Jacobs et al, 2012) Caring about attachment in young people in residential care: The use of the Attachment Style Interview.
+The Attachment Style Interview for Adolescents (ASI-AD) is a user-friendly, transparent and reliable measure.
+It offers the adolescents the opportunity to talk about their recent life events, their close relationships (with parents and friends), their support networks and how they feel about getting close to others.
+(Jacobs et al, 2012).
+Caring about attachment in young people in residential care: The use of the Attachment Style Interview. (‘Community Care Inform’ electronic information source.
+Spring 2012)

-Report of a voluntary sector and university partnership (‘Community Care Inform’ electronic information source.
-Spring 2012) Catherine Jacobs, Yael Ilan-Clarke and Professor Antonia Bifulco, Lifespan Research Group, Centre for Abuse and Trauma Studies) http://www.attachmentstyleinterview.com/
+Catherine Jacobs, Yael Ilan-Clarke and Professor Antonia Bifulco, Lifespan Research Group, Centre for Abuse and Trauma Studies) http://www.attachmentstyleinterview.com/

 Attachement styles were Secure, Enmeshed, Fearful, Withdrawn and Dual when two different styles)